 Paul first met his best friend during his second missionary journey, which began in late Autumn 49 A.D.
 After visiting and preaching the gospel in Tarsus and Derbe with fellow evangelist Silas, He met Timothy in Lystra where he likely discovered his father was a Greek (a Gentile) but his mother was a Jewess (2Tim.
 1:5).
 Both her (Eunice) and her mother (Lois) had converted to Christianity.

 Timothy traveled with Paul on most of his second journey, served him in Ephesus (Acts 19:22) and was with him during his imprisonment in Rome (Philemon 1:1).
 Over time, the two grew so close that the apostle considered him "a true son in the faith" (1Tim.
 1:2).

-Just a few months before his martyrdom, while a prisoner in Rome, Paul writes his last epistle.
-It is dedicated to his friend Timothy.
-In it he expresses his love for his fellow evangelist and traveling companion:
+Paul, just a few months before his martyrdom while he was a prisoner in Rome, wrote his last epistle.
+This personal letter was dedicated to his friend Timothy.
+In this epistle he expressed his respect and love for his fellow evangelist and traveling companion.

 I thank him (God) as I remember you always in my prayers night and day.
 I remember your tears, and I want to see you very much, so that I may be filled with joy.
 I remember the sincere faith you have, the kind of faith that your grandmother Lois and your mother Eunice also had.
 I am sure that you have it also (2Tim.
 1:3 - 5).